Cypress vs React Testing Library

 In general, the choice between Cypress and React Testing Library will depend on your specific testing needs and the complexity of your application.
 It may be beneficial to combine both frameworks to cover different aspects of testing.

-How to Test React using Cypress
+- How to perform Component Testing using Cypress